Skip to Content

 6. Once the oil is hot, start cooking the ravioli in batches, making sure you're not crowding the pan.

-10. Serve immediately with marinara sauce or freeze in a single layer on cookie sheet and then transfer to a zip-loc bag.
-Reheat in a 350 degree oven for 10-15 minutes, until hot.
+11. If freezing for later, place ravioli in a single layer on a cookie sheet and put into the freezer.
+Once frozen, transfer to a zip-loc bag or other airtight container.
+From frozen, reheat in a preheated 350 degree oven for 10-15 minutes, until hot.

 Notes

-This recipe can easily be doubled or tripled for a larger gathering.
+• This recipe can easily be doubled or tripled for a larger gathering.

 Nutrition Information: